This policy applies only to honorariums and not to board, lodging, travel or other related costs

 The organization obtains the written endorsement of the Associate Director of the Oberlin College Student Union (currently Tina Zwegat) affirms that a specific honorarium figure is appropriate for the proposed speaker/performer.
 Such an endorsement must be attached to the budget in which the honorarium is requested.

-4. Current Student Current Students will be capped at $150 per event per person.
+4. Current Student Current Students will be capped at $150 per person for each event.

 5. Negotiation of Contracts The Committee strongly recommends that organizations contact the Student Union well in advance of the scheduled event in order to gain assistance in negotiating and determining an appropriate honorarium, and to receive the written endorsement, if necessary.